ubccpsc/310/resources/readings/AutomatedTestingFuzzing.md

 A challenge with generator-based fuzzing is that a developer must write code for an effective input generator.
 If the developer writes a generator that is overly constrained and generates a limited number of inputs, then fuzzing with the generator would have limited reach in the SUT.

 More broadly, generator-based fuzzing is an example of an input/test generation technique that relies on knowing the input specifications of the SUT.
 Other techniques in this space include property-based testing and grammar-based fuzzing.
+For example, property-based testing is like generator-based fuzzing, but typically with richer assertions in the SUT.

 #### Mutational fuzzing

 Mutational fuzzing is another approach to improve on random fuzzing.
 With mutational fuzzing a developer defines *mutations*, which are operations that transform one input into another, slightly different input.
+For string-like inputs, a set of standard mutations can be applied, such as insert-char, delete-char, and duplicate-char.
 These mutations can then be applied to a seed input that is a valid input to a SUT to generate more inputs that are both valid and invalid (e.g., valid XML and invalid XML inputs).

 For example, given a seed string like ```<bar>f</bar>```, a duplicate-char mutation may produce a string like ```<baar>f</bar>``` (invalid XML).
 On the other hand, an insert-char mutation may produce a string like ```<bar>ff</bar>``` (valid XML).